brian3kb/string-to-milliseconds/README.md

  - Minute (minute, minutes, mins, min, m)
  - Second (second, seconds, secs, sec, s)

-It only actualy looks for one of the letters after a number (or space then letter), so you could measure your Days in Daves if you really wanted to.
+It only actually looks for one of the letters after a number (or space then letter), so you could measure your Days in Daves if you really wanted to.

 Decimal points are handled, so you can specify ``0.5 Hours`` or ``.25mins``.